Betula utilis subsp. albosinensis: Taxonomy

-Betula albosinensis was first described by Burkill in 1899 in the Journal of the Linnean Society.
+Betula albosinensis was first described by Isaac Henry Burkill in 1899 in the Journal of the Linnean Society.
 The Latin specific name albosinensis means "white, from China".

 Synonyms include B. bhojpattra var. sinensis and B. utilis var. sinensis.

-Recent taxonomic revisions have proposed reclassifying this taxon as Betula utilis subsp. albosinensis (Burkill) Ashburner & McAll.
-This reclassification was published in Ashburner & McAllister's 2013 work "The genus Betula: a taxonomic revision of birches".
-This classification is accepted by the World Flora Online (WFO) and Plants of the World Online (POWO).
+In 2013 Ashburner & McAllister reclassified the taxon as Betula utilis subsp. albosinensis in "The genus Betula: a taxonomic revision of birches".
+This classification is accepted by Plants of the World Online (POWO), World Flora Online (WFO), and the IUCN Red List.

 Distribution and habitat

-Betula albosinensis is native to Western China.
-More specifically, it is found in North-Central China, South-Central China, Southeast China, and Inner Mongolia.
-It grows primarily in temperate biomes.
+B. utilis subsp. albosinensis is native to northern and central China.
+It is known from the provinces of Gansu, Hebei, Henan, Hubei, Inner Mongolia, Ningxia, Shaanxi, Shanxi, and Sichuan.
+It grows up to 35 metres tall in cool temperate montane mixed or mainly conifer forest, where it is found in openings in forests, screes and rocky places from 1,000 to 4,400 metres elevation.

 Uses

 Cultivation

-Betula albosinensis is grown as an ornamental tree for parks and large gardens, valued for its striking bark.
+B. utilis subsp. albosinensis is grown as an ornamental tree for parks and large gardens, valued for its striking bark.
 It was first introduced to cultivation in the West by E.H.
 Wilson in 1901, who collected specimens in Western Hupeh (now Hubei) province.

 Numerous cultivars have been produced.
 The cultivars 'Fascination' and 'Red Panda' have gained the Royal Horticultural Society's Award of Garden Merit.